Abasz/ESPRowingMonitor/docs/settings.md

 ### INITIAL_BATTERY_LEVEL_MEASUREMENT_COUNT

-How many measurement should be made at startup to have an accurate figure.
-The higher this value the longer the startup takes.
+How many measurements should be made at startup to have an accurate figure.
+The higher this value, the longer the startup takes.

 ### BATTERY_MEASUREMENT_FREQUENCY